 (c) Is physically able to perform daily routine school bus vehicle safety inspections; and

-(e) Provide verification of holding a current and valid medical examiner's certificate.
+(e) Provide a copy of a current and valid medical examiner's certificate to their employer.

 [Statutory Authority: RCW 28A.160.210

 .
 WSR 14-09-031, § 392-144-102, filed 4/9/14, effective 9/1/14; WSR 08-19-017, § 392-144-102, filed 9/5/08, effective 10/6/08.
 Statutory Authority: RCW 28A.160.210

 and 2006 c 263 § 906.
 WSR 06-15-010, amended and recodified as § 392-144-102, filed 7/6/06, effective 8/6/06.
 Statutory Authority: RCW 28A.160.210

 .
 WSR 05-19-107, § 180-20-102, filed 9/20/05, effective 10/21/05.]